-All multi-family mortgage loans are secured by first liens on the related property and approximately 99% are insured or credit enhanced by the Federal Housing Administration (FHA), Maryland Housing Fund (MHF), Federal National Mortgage Association (FNMA), GNMA, or bank letters of credit.
-As of June 30, 2020 and 2019, interest rates on such loans range from 1.73% to 6.99% and 1.93% to 7.00%, respectively, with remaining loan terms ranging from less than 1 year to 40 years.
-For the years ended June 30, 2020 and 2019, an allowance for loan losses in the amount of \$35 has been established for uninsured loans.
+All multi-family mortgage loans are secured by first liens on the related property and approximately 99% of the outstanding loan amounts are insured or credit enhanced by the Federal Housing Administration (FHA), Maryland Housing Fund (MHF), Federal National Mortgage Association (FNMA), GNMA, or bank letters of credit.
+As of June 30, 2021 and 2020, interest rates on such loans range from 0.45% to 6.99% and 1.73% to 6.99%, respectively, with remaining loan terms ranging from less than 1 year to 40 years.
+For the years ended June 30, 2021 and 2020, an allowance for loan losses in the amount of \$33 has been established for uninsured loans.